Signed in as:

 ---

 Donna Whitfield was born and raised in Newport News.
 She received a BA in English from the College of William and Mary and went on to teach English in grades 6-12 for thirty years.
 In the early 2000s, she took what was to be the first of many beading classes and was hooked.
 Donna was an artist in residence at the Crossroads Art Center, and today she specializes in bead embroidered necklaces and bracelets.
-She teaches three beading courses; one to make a beaded lanyard for the LLI name tag, one to make a necklace with matching earrings, and one to learn the basic beading skills needed to make jewelry.
-She has been an LLI member since 2012.
+She enjoys teaching beading courses and has been an LLI member since 2012.

 ---